US singles out Iran, readies response to Saudi oil attacks | Malay Mail

 But he likewise condemned Iran for stoking violence across the Mideast.

-“Iran is supporting different terrorist groups and being responsible for destabilising the whole region,” he charged.
+“Iran is supporting different terrorist groups and being responsible for destabilizing the whole region,” he charged.

 Congress warns against US involvement

 Trump meanwhile downplayed the threat to global oil markets.
-The London benchmark, Brent North Sea crude had its largest one-day jump ever yesterday, soaring US$8.80 (RM36.65) or 14.6 per cent to settle at US$69.02 a barrel.
+The London benchmark, Brent North Sea crude had its largest one-day jump ever yesterda, soaring US$8.80 or 14.6 per cent to settle at US$69.02 a barrel.

 Trump said the economy could handle higher prices and that the United States was prepared to release part of its strategic oil reserve if necessary to dampen the impact.